rithikkulkarni/csc-555-project-f25/README.txt

     python run_simulation.py

 This script will use the default parameters set in configs/granovetter_configs.py and then print the resulting metrics dataframe to the terminal.

+To run the cells inside plots.ipynb, seaborn needs to be installed:
+    pip install seaborn